For decades, the Donjon Recycling facility on Arthur Kill Road has been a Staten Island landmark.

 Over many decades, our mission remains the same.

 Donjon Recycling is committed to maintaining and expanding our 70-year history of safe and environmentally responsible recycling of metals from household, corporate and construction clients.

 Our daily goal is to deliver a customer-friendly experience for both consumers and businesses.
 Regardless of the size or type of project, we are dedicated to managing recycling needs in a way that respects both our customers and our planet.

-One of the hallmarks of our Staten Island location is the ship ‘graveyard,’ which dates to the days following World War II when Donjon began operations as a marine salvage facility.
+One of the hallmarks of our Staten Island location is the ship ‘graveyard,’ which dates to the days following World War II.

 We receive many inquiries from amateur and professional photographers and filmmakers requesting access to the graveyard from our property.
 Unfortunately, we are unable to grant such requests.
 Donjon Recycling is an operational scrap facility utilizing heavy equipment, and safety regulations prohibit us from allowing photography of any kind.